 Find out how to assign a unique address to your website

-Before you begin: Tilda does not provide domain hosting services, which means you cannot transfer your domain name to Tilda.
+Before you start: Tilda does not provide domain hosting services, which means you cannot transfer your domain name to Tilda.
 You will have to manage domain name records on the side of your domain name registrar.

 The domain name or URL is what people type into the browser address bar to visit your website.
 Custom domain names boost your credibility and help to build up your brand.